Review | ‘Weird West’ is an ambitious RPG that bites off more than it can chew

 “Weird West” is one of those games rather vaguely defined as an “immersive sim,” or an action role-playing game layered with systems that let you tackle enemies and obstacles in a multitude of ways.
 Its immediate lineage is that of “Dishonored” and “Prey,” not least because it’s made by some of the same people; this their first title as indie outfit WolfEye Studios, which they formed after leaving Arkane.
-The production values are obviously lower, and “Weir” West" switches from the first-person perspective used in Arkane’s games to a more old-school, zoomed out view, but the scope of its story and the machinery underneath is comparably elaborate.
+The production values are obviously lower, and “Weird West" switches from the first-person perspective used in Arkane’s games to a more old-school, zoomed out view, but the scope of its story and the machinery underneath is comparably elaborate.

 The story part, at least, is pretty successful.
 The West as WolfEye depicts it is a land of cowboys and incantations, where everyday farmsteading and banditry are disrupted by the designs of zombies, witches and cannibalistic sirens.
 In the midst of this, you play five characters with very different goals and backgrounds, accompanying each in turn on a mini odyssey that’s both a self-contained tale and part of a larger plot.
 After the first, the rather plain Jane Bell, a retired bounty hunter tracking her kidnapped husband, you get to experience life on the plains from a wide spread of angles.